sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-application-platform/microsoft-flow/index.md

 -   **New documentation landing page.** On the documentation landing page, group content by skill level: beginner, intermediate user, or expert.

--   **Add multiple records to array inputs.** Use a list builder for adding multiple attachments to an email, for example.
+-   **Add multiple records to array inputs.** Use a list builder to add multiple attachments to an email, for example.

 -   **Test flows with previous run data.** Test your flow with trigger data from previous flow runs by using a Test flow button in the designer.